logo dark

 5. The Hard Seltzer Craze

-Hard seltzer took the spotlight the last two years; however, many people predict this fad is going out as soon as it comes in.
+Hard seltzer took the spotlight the last two years; however, many people predict this fad will go out as soon as it comes in.
 Is that true?
 We don’t think so.
 The number of options available might dwindle as a few brands specialize and grow.
 This means you could have the perfect opportunity to jump into the seltzer business.
 Don’t believe it’s growing?
 Data shows that retailers are still betting on hard seltzer, with 50% of respondents to Drizly’s BevAlc Insights Retail Report saying they’ll give the beverage more shelf space next year.

 In the Tasting/Taproom